ruggeri/tech-notes/math/casella-berger-notes.md

       can use that to calculate the error.
         * In the limit, you might expect rejection error to go to zero.

+## Regression

+The model is that `E(Y|x)` is linear in `x`.
+The note that if the joint distribution is bivariate normal, then this assumption is true.

+But then they start discussing residual sum of squares, and they do the calculus to find those parameters that minimize this.

+Then they talk about in what world this is a good estimate.
+They say, assume the `x_i` are known and fixed by the experimenter.
+Assume the `Y_i` are measured, but that there is some error because of uncontrolled variables unknown to the experimenter.

+Now, at first they don't even assume that the errors are normal!
+Then, they show that in a restricted set of estimators, the line that minimizes RSS actually is the best linear unbiased estimator (BLUE).
+But I didn't follow that proof, and I don't know why I care about BLUE anyway.
+I believe this theorem is the Gauss-Markov theorem.

+Next, they introduce the *conditional normal model*, which is what I know.
+The errors are distributed normally.
+The other model considered is the *bivariate normal* model, where it is allowed that the predictors may have error, too.

+They first analyze the conditional normal model.
+They show that the maximum likelihood estimate is the least squares solution.

+**TODO**: The discussion of bivariate normal was just too much math for me.
+And I didn't read their errors in variables stuff.

 Source: Casella-Berger